Spectrum of equivariant cohomology as a fixed point scheme: Generalities

 \subsection{\texorpdfstring{$\ssl_2$-triples and $\bb(\ssl_2)$-pairs}{sl2-triples and b(sl2)-pairs}}

-The classical version of Carrell--Liebermann theorem (\cite[Main Theorem and Remark 2.7]{CL}) deals with an arbitrary vector field $V$ on a smooth projective variety $X$, which vanishes in a discrete, nonempty set.
-They prove the following \begin{theorem} Let $X$ be a smooth projective complex variety and $V$ a vector field with finitely many zeros and denote its zero scheme by $Z$.
+The classical version of the Carrell--Liebermann theorem (\textit{cf.} \cite[Main Theorem and Remark 2.7]{CL}) deals with an arbitrary vector field $V$ on a smooth projective variety $X$, which vanishes in a discrete, non-empty set.
+They prove the following

+\begin{theorem} Let $X$ be a smooth projective complex variety and $V$ a vector field with finitely many zeros, and denote its zero scheme by $Z$.
 Then there exists an increasing filtration $F_\bullet$ on $\C[Z]$ such that

+It is an isomorphism of graded $\C$-algebras, and with respect to the grading, the degree of an element is multiplied by 2 when we switch from the right-hand side to the left-hand side.
+In particular, $X$ only has even cohomology. \end{theorem}

-The degree on the left is multiplied by two, in particular $X$ only has even cohomology. \end{theorem} The theorem therefore gives some information on cohomology, but this depends on determining the filtration $F_\bullet$.
+The theorem therefore gives some information on cohomology, but this depends on determining the filtration $F_\bullet$.
 This can be hard in general.
-Only if $V$ comes with a $\Cs$-action which satisfies $t_*(V) = t^k V$ for some nonzero integer $k$, we get $H^*(X) \cong \C[Z(V)]$ (\cite{ACLS}, \cite[Theorem 1.1]{AC}).
+Only if $V$ comes with a $\Cs$-action which satisfies $t_*(V) = t^k V$ for some non-zero integer $k$, do we get $H^*(X) \cong \C[Z(V)]$ (see \cite{ACLS}, \cite[Theorem 1.1]{AC}).
 We will consider those vector fields as coming from an action of a Lie group.
-Hence the following definition.
+Hence we have the following definition.